Rollie Fingers: Oakland Athletics (1968–1976)

 During the 1972 season, Fingers entered games in the fifth inning on four occasions, but mostly entered in the sixth inning or later.
 He did start two games in 1973—April 21 at home versus the Angels and May 7 on the road against the Orioles, the latter being the final start of his career.
 Other than those two games, for the remainder of his career, his earliest entrance into a game was in the sixth inning, which happened on three more occasions.
 He usually entered in the seventh, eighth, or ninth innings.
 During the 1973 season, Fingers broke John Wyatt's record of 73 career saves with the Athletics.

 Fingers was part of the Oakland Athletics team that accomplished the first modern-day "three-peat," winning the World Series in 1972, 1973, and 1974.
 For the third of those championships, he won the World Series Most Valuable Player Award, earning three saves and one win during the Series.

 Just prior to the start of the 1974 World Series against the Los Angeles Dodgers, Fingers and Odom got into a fight in the A's locker room after Odom made a comment about Fingers's wife.
 Though the incident lasted less than a minute, Fingers required six stitches on his head, and Odom sprained his ankle and had a noticeable limp.

 With the end of baseball's reserve clause, all players not under a multi-year contract were set to become free agents after the 1976 season.
 Believing he would not be able to afford to re-sign his key players, Athletics' owner Charlie Finley attempted to sell Fingers and Joe Rudi to the Boston Red Sox for $1 million each and Vida Blue to the New York Yankees for $1.5 million in June.
 Bowie Kuhn, the Commissioner of Baseball, nullified the sale, saying that the transactions were "not in the best interests of baseball".
 Finley sued Kuhn, and he benched Fingers, Rudi and Blue, saying that they belonged to other teams.
 Members of the Athletics threatened to strike against Finley if they did not play, and Finley relented.

+San Diego Padres (1977–1980)

 After the season, Fingers signed with the San Diego Padres as a free agent.

+Fingers won the Rolaids Relief Man of the Year Award in 1977, 1978, and 1980 with the Padres.
+He was the Sporting News Reliever of the Year in those same years.
+In his first season with the club, he easily passed the young franchise's record of 16 career saves, shared by Vicente Romo and Butch Metzger, and in 1978 he tied Clay Carroll's NL single-season record of 37 saves; the mark was again tied the following year by Bruce Sutter, who eventually shattered the record with 45 saves in 1984.
+Near the end of his time with the Padres, Fingers passed teammate Randy Jones to become the club's career leader with 265 games pitched.